Backroads Seasonal Trip Leaders: The Roles of a Trip Leader

 View the Leader VideosThe Leader Lifestyle | Leaders on Leading | Leaders at Play

-This is the job you're imagining when you fill out your application.
-There is no "typical" day.
+There is no "typical" day for a Backroads Trip Leader.
 Although there is a plan for each day, each day is unique.
 Surprises, challenges and opportunities come up all the time.
 There are, however, many principles and routines that guests expect when traveling with Backroads.
 For many, the nimble combination of stability and flexibility is what keeps them traveling with Backroads time and time again.

 - Just as you finish your preparations, it's time to start the day's activity, beginning with route talks and safety tips.